mnin/SiriProxy/README.md

   * CA certificate filename: hit enter, it will create a "demoCA" folder
   * Enter PEM pass phrase: give it something 4+ characters that you'll remember.
 Doesn't need to be complicated
   * Information (Country Name, State Name, etc): Just enter whatever.
-It's not important
+It's not important.
+Don't forget an e-mail address
   * Common Name: For the CA, this can be whatever.
 For the guzzoni certificate, it MUST be: "guzzoni.apple.com"

 4. Type: